-Between the time when the research article was published and now, we have come a long way in understanding how we can leverage data to optimize and improve our day-to-day tasks.
-At the workplace, new data related roles and responsibilities have emerged in the last decade with data scientists as the most popular of them.
+Between the time when the research article was published, and now, we have come a long way in understanding how we can leverage data to optimize and improve our day-to-day tasks.
+At the workplace, new data-related roles and responsibilities have emerged in the last decade, with data scientists as the most popular.

-Some people think that the title of a data scientist is just a swish for a data analyst, others think that working on machine learning and artificial intelligence consumes most of the time in a day of a data scientist.
-Add to the confusion with the emerging title of machine learning engineer, there seems to be a need to elaborate on the role of a data scientist.
+Some people think that the title of a data scientist is just a swish for a data analyst.
+Others think that working on machine learning and artificial intelligence consumes most of the time in a data scientist’s day.
+Add to the confusion with the emerging title of machine learning engineer, and there seems to be a need to elaborate on the role of a data scientist.

-While a data analyst identifies the trends and patterns in the existing data, a data scientist is able to deduce stories behind these patterns.
+While a data analyst identifies the trends and patterns in the existing data, a data scientist can deduce stories behind these patterns.

-A data scientist has an advanced background in statistics, mathematics and computer science.
-They are able to identify novel features and signals by developing prediction, clustering, classification or recommendation models in the dataset with the use of algorithms used in machine learning and neural networks.
+A data scientist has an advanced background in statistics, mathematics, and computer science.
+They can identify novel features and signals by developing prediction, clustering, classification, or recommendation models in the dataset with the use of algorithms used in machine learning and neural networks.

-While commonalities exist between responsibilities of a machine learning engineer and a data scientist, the key difference between both of them is that a data scientist builds and tests models on data and a machine learning engineer has a background in software engineering with an ability to develop and deploy models into production.
+While commonalities exist between the responsibilities of a machine learning engineer and a data scientist, the key difference is that a data scientist builds and tests models on data.
+A machine learning engineer has a background in software engineering with an ability to develop and deploy models in production.

 Data Scientist Job Description

 A data scientist is a strategist who solves an organization’s ambiguous problems using data.
-In a usual workday of a data scientists, his or her responsibilities include the following:
+In a usual workday of a data scientist, their responsibilities include the following:

 Communication and teamwork

 Data scientists regularly communicate with business stakeholders to identify and drive business opportunities and solutions.
-Based on these communications, data scientists develop data-driven strategies to find predictive and optimized solutions.
+Data scientists develop data-driven strategies to find predictive and optimized solutions based on these communications.
 They need to keep other functional teams involved in this communication process as they devise their strategy for developing the desired outcome.

-A key facet in the role of a data scientist is creating storylines around the data to assist other people in understanding the cause, effect and strategies of optimizations.
-For instance, presenting a table of data is not as effective as sharing the insights from those data in a storytelling format.
-The use of storytelling techniques will help to properly communicate their findings to the business stakeholders.
+A key facet in the role of a data scientist is creating storylines around the data to assist other people in understanding the cause, effect, and strategies of optimizations.
+For instance, presenting a data table is not as effective as sharing the insights from those data in a storytelling format.
+Using storytelling techniques will help communicate their findings to the business stakeholders properly.

 Data mining and wrangling

 Approximately sixty to eighty percent of the time of a data scientist goes into data mining and cleaning it.
 This responsibility overlaps with the tasks of a data analyst.
-Data scientists use various algorithms and software tools to extract the data and process it.
+Data scientists use various algorithms and software tools to extract and process the data.
 This process includes the use of various techniques such as:

 - Clustering and classification of data.
 Common use case examples where this technique is needed is to perform customer segmentation and build profiles before marketing a new product.